alghafli/bitpit/docs/source/download-a-file.rst

     #end of the main thread

-Next, we will make the program give us information about the download such as whether it has started or faced an error and also the download speed.
+In :doc:`display-info`, we will make the program give us information about the download such as whether it has started or faced an error and also the download speed.